DMaroo/AbhiyaanSubmission/README.md

 Clarifications
 ============================

-The following list shows where the olution of each of the problem is present
+The following list shows where the solution of each of the problems is present

   - *Section A, Problem 1, 2, 3:* `nodes` directory
   - *Section A, Problem 4:* `maneuver` directory